opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Alerting

-When the data source feature is enabled, you can navigate to **Alerting** under the **OpenSearch Plugins** menu.
-Using monitors as an example, you can view all connected data sources and select a specific one from the navigation bar on the upper right.
-By default, the monitors from the designated default data source are displayed.
-However, you can select any connected data source to view its corresponding monitors.
-The following GIF illustrates these steps.
+When the data source feature is enabled, you can navigate to **Alerting** under the **Opensearch Plugins** menu and view all connected data sources.
+In the data source view, the default data source and its corresponding detection rules are displayed.
+However, you can select any connected data source to view its corresponding detection rules from the **Data sources** dropdown.
+The following GIF illustrates these steps using detection rules.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/mds_monitor_view.gif" alt="Multiple data sources in Alerting list page"/>